 Which in itself is kind of weird.
 Not only am I not a huge pumpkin fan, I’m not a frequent baker, and I never, even before I went completely plant-based, made blondies.
 So, a lot of firsts in this recipe.
 Which, I admit, took several tries to perfect.
 Which, I also admit, my husband is very happy about.

-Since the VeganEgg is not available yet, I used Aquafaba for my egg replacement.
+I used Aquafaba for my egg replacement.
 Did you forget what that was?
 It’s bean juice!
 Seriously, it is the water that is left over after cooking beans, in this case, garbanzo beans.
 The liquid from canned beans works too.

 My other recipes with Aquafaba: